With Stronger Democratic Support, D.C. Statehood Fight Returns To Capitol Hill

 This is Rahama’s story.
 Share yours using #WeAreDC and join the fight for #DCStatehood: https://t.co/rZzB9rzcj1 pic.twitter.com/LsJPJ0xRtG

-The lack of voting power in Congress for D.C. residents has led some to maintain their voter registration elsewhere, in order to have more of a say in the democratic process.
+The lack of voting power in Congress for D.C. residents has led some to maintain their voter registration elsewhere to have more of a say in the democratic process.

-Rhodes says the last year was peppered with events that showcased the need for statehood: the district initially getting shortchanged on pandemic relief; former President Donald Trump engaging the National Guard on D.C. residents during peaceful protests; and the violent takeover of the U.S. Capitol on Jan.
+Rhodes says that last year was peppered with events showcasing the need for statehood: the district initially getting shortchanged on pandemic relief; former President Donald Trump engaging the National Guard on D.C. residents during peaceful protests; and the violent takeover of the U.S. Capitol on Jan.
 6.

 But Rhodes is quick to note that while those events draw national attention, the core of the fight for statehood is about representation.

-"From our perspective, leaving 700,000 mostly Black and brown residents without a vote in Congress is racism," she adds.
-"D.C. residents pay federal taxes and serve in the military, but have no vote in Congress.
+"From our perspective, leaving 700,000 mostly Black and brown residents without a vote in Congress is racism," she added.
+"D.C. residents pay federal taxes and serve in the military but have no vote in Congress.
 This is an injustice and honestly, a stain on American democracy."

 Want to know more about the District of Columbia's history and how its self-governance changed over time?
-WAMU has you covered.
+NPR member station WAMU has you covered.